-It’s important to take into account the disadvantages of being self-employed too, in particular the risks and costs that come with self-employment, for example:
+It’s important to take into account the disadvantages of being self-employed too.
+There are some challenges, such as:

-When you’re going self-employed, there are several things you need to do, including telling HMRC that you’re self-employed for tax purposes, thinking about your business structure (which has an impact on the paperwork you’ll need to complete), and sorting out insurance.
+When you’re going self-employed there are several things you need to do, including thinking about your business structure (which has an impact on the paperwork you’ll need to complete), and sorting out insurance.

 When you go self-employed, you’re effectively setting up a business, even though you might not see it that way.
 This means that you need to decide on a business structure.

 We've taken an in-depth look at setting up as a sole trader – usually the simplest business structure to choose when you go self-employed.
 However, you may also decide to incorporate as a limited company.

 If you’re starting a limited company, there are certain things you need to do, including registering with Companies House, drawing up a memorandum of association, and paying corporation tax.
 Take a look at our article on sole traders versus limited companies if you’re not sure about the differences between these business structures.

 If you’re going self-employed in the UK as a sole trader, these are some of the things you need to do:

 Registering as self-employed with HMRC and setting up as a sole trader are two of the first things you need to do when you start your own business.

 Our step by step guide on how to register as self-employed gives you an overview of everything you need to know from how to register, to your responsibilities once you’ve registered with HMRC.

 How much tax you’ll pay as a self-employed person will depend on how much money you’ve made and the ‘allowable expenses’ you’ve incurred in the course of your business.
 Certain business-related expenses can be subtracted from your income when you’re calculating your taxable profit.